- The Concept

 Hyperloop Team in Spring Quarter 2016

 During this time, my group spearheaded funding efforts, and ensured that the team had sufficient working capital to complete the Pod in time for Competition Weekend in January 2017.
 This included DTC fundraising efforts, and direct engagement with materials suppliers to source fabrication materials and services for the Pod.
-Notably, we organized a fundraising campaign across individuals, and various Departments at the University (including the William E. Boeing Department of Aeronautics and Astroanutics, the Paul G. Allen Department of Computer Science and Engineering, and the
+Notably, we organized a fundraising campaign across individuals, and various Departments at the University (including the William E. Boeing Department of Aeronautics and Astroanutics, the Paul G. Allen Department of Computer Science and Engineering, and the Michael G. Foster School of Business).
+These efforts, in conjunction with aggressive cost engineering, led us to having the lowest-cost Pod at the Competition, with no impact on our design or performance.

 In parallel to this, the Engineering functions of the team were pushing ahead at full steam.
 During this time, the team overhauled the propulsion system from the proposed system in Competition I. Specifically, the team pivoted to a contactless propulsion system driven by powerful neodymium magnets arranged in circular Halbach Arrays.
 A combination of dynamic (from the rotors) and static Halbach arrays provided sufficient resultant force to enable levitation at high speed.
 This, in combination with Eddy current braking delivered a fully contactless propulsion and braking system for the Pod.